Authentication#

 Matches any sequence of characters, including /.

-That pattern matches URLs such as:
+For example, the pattern https://*.example.com/** matches URLs such as:

 https://www.example.com/projects/project.kpar